ucsb-cs16/w19/_info/syllabus.md

   </li>

   <li><strong>(3) Programming Assignments (Labs) (lowest score is dropped)</strong>—Programming assignments (also called labs) are given once a week.
 Weekly labs are a required part of the course.
 You can work on them during the lab session, especially, since you can easily ask for help during that time.
 We do not expect you to complete the entire assignment during that time, so you can finish them on your own time outside of lab.
 You must however, read the assignment and attempt the parts that you can do with little assistance as soon as the assignment is released.
 The assumption is that you at the very least read the assignment *before coming to your section*.
 Labs will typically involve pair programming, which is described later in this syllabus.<br />
+	We will be taking attendance during labs. **It is your responsibility to make sure that you sign the attendance sheet**.
+Even if you are present in the lab but did not sign-in, you will receive a 0 for the attendance for that lab.
+Signing-in for another person is considered as a violation of academic integrity (i.e., cheating) and are grounds for receiving a 0 for that entire lab.
+To accommodate unforseen circumstances, you have one “sick-day/personal day” per student, per quarter: this means that missing a lab just once during the entire quarter will nto affect your grade.
     <br />
   </li>
   <li><strong>(4) Lectures</strong>—Learning is something that you do as a student, not something that is &quot;done to you&quot; by a teacher.
 Therefore, most of the learning you will do in this course takes place when you are actively involved in doing something challenging, i.e., during the homework assignments and labs.
 Most of the information you will need to do those assignments will come from the reading and the in-class discussions. <br />